rrwick/Unicycler-assembly-tests/README.md

 # Assembly of synthetic hybrid read sets

 The hybrid read sets use the same synthetic Illumina reads as described above (three quality levels).
-Long reads were also generated at three quality levels (see [Generating synthetic long reads](#generating-synthetic-long-reads) for more information).
+Long reads were also synthesised at three qualites (see [synthetic long read quality presets](#quality-presets-1)).

 All nine combinations of short and long reads sets were assembled: bad/bad, bad/medium, bad/good, medium/bad, medium/medium, medium/good, good/bad, good/medium and good/good.